 There were women that also started wearing hair pieces, especially when their hair started to thin.
 Marie Antoinette was famous for her elaborate, piled-high hairstyles, which inspired other women at the time to make their hair bigger using extensions.

 Christina Jenkins – Patented Inventor of the Modern Day Sew-In

 Today the most popular weaving technique is done by sewing the hair tracks onto hair that has been cornrowed.

 This type of weave is called a sew-in.
 Many people mistakenly use this term interchangeably with a weave, but there are different methods besides sewing to attach a weave to the head – such as gluing or clipping.

-Christina Jenkins was born in Louisiana on December 25 1920.
-Just 10 years prior to the transformative hair movement by Madame CJ Walker, who popularized the hair straightening device amongst the African-American community in 1910.
-It was due to the innovations of Walker that black women acquired new ways to both grow their hair using “Madam Walker’s Wonderful Hair Grower” and elongate it using her hot comb.
+Christina Jenkins was born in Louisiana on December 25, 1920.
+Just 10 years prior, the transformative hair movement was started by Madame CJ Walker, who popularized the hair straightening device amongst the African-American community in 1910.
+It was due to innovations of Walker that black women acquired new ways to both grow their hair using “Madam Walker’s Wonderful Hair Grower” and elongate it using her hot comb.

-During this time segregation was still in effect in the United States, and the amount of African-American people acquiring higher education was very low.
+During this time segregation was still in effect in the United States, and the number of African-American people acquiring higher education was very low.

 She succeeded by creating a detailed way to sew tracks of the weave onto the head rather than pinning them.
 She did this by using a device called a weaving frame.

 In 1951, she applied for a patent for her ‘HairWeeve’ technique and it was approved in 1952.